patriciogonzalezvivo/thebookofshaders/09/README.md

 ### Offset patterns

 So let's say we want to imitate a brick wall.
 Looking at the wall, you can see a half brick offset on x in every other row.
-How we can do that?
+How can we do that?

 ![](brick.jpg)

 As a first step we need to know if the row of our thread is an even or odd number, because we can use that to determine if we need to offset the x in that row.

-____we have to fix these next two paragraphs together____

 To determine if our thread is in an odd or even row, we are going to use [```mod()```](../glossary/?search=mod) of ```2.0``` and then see if the result is under ```1.0``` or not.
 Take a look at the following formula and uncomment the two last lines.